 In the international arena, AUL is establishing a network of strategic relationships with pro-life leaders abroad and contributing to pro-life legal developments abroad through consulting, filing briefs, and speaking engagements.

-William Saunders, AUL’s Senior Vice President of Legal Affairs, recently consulted on what may be a watershed case, the potential “Roe v.
+As AUL’s Senior Vice President of Legal Affairs, William Saunders recently consulted on what may be a watershed case, the potential “Roe v.
 Wade” of Europe, ABC v.
 Ireland, before the European Court of Human Rights in Strasbourg, France.
 The plaintiffs seek to overturn Ireland’s constitutional protection for the unborn.
 The outcome of the case is pending.